 Getting Transport

 Like most South American countries the best way to get about on public transport in Peru is by bus.
 Getting the bike on board is usually little hassle, though there may be a small charge.
-On more modern coaches between larger towns bikes will probably be put under the bus, while on older buses in smaller places they may well end up on the roof.
+On more modern coaches between larger towns bikes will be put under the bus, while on older buses in smaller places they may well end up on the roof.
+Note double decker buses almost always have far less room for luggage (they have smaller bodegas) than single deckers.

 As always, keep a very good eye on your kit at bus stations to guard against opportunist theft.
 It’s a good idea to buy a cheap plastic bag (of the tartan variety) to put all your panniers in so you only have that and your bike to watch over.
 It’s much harder for someone to run off with a bulky 20kg bag than to just grab a pannier and leg it.

 If you can’t face lugging all your kit up the big climbs, an option is to send a parcel of kit you don’t need for a while ahead using the coach companies’ encomiendas (cargo) services.
-We only have anecdotal evidence of how reliable these services are (from others and having used them ourselves a couple of times without issue).
+We only have anecdotal evidence of how reliable these services are (from others, and having used them ourselves numerous times without issue).
 To maximize the chances of your parcel arriving at its destination it’s a good idea to ask local people which are the most reputable firms, disguise your kit so it doesn’t scream ‘gringo bag’, don’t send anything you can’t afford to lose, and check beforehand how long they’ll keep the package for you at the destination.
+Cruz del Sur are one of the larger companies, with buses to destinations all over the country.

 Camping